williballenthin/process-forest/readme.md

         ...

-For large EVTX files, the Python parsing implementation takes a while.
+For large EVTX files, the parsing can take a while (due to the implementation in Python).
 To save time as you explore the tool, you can preprocess the log file into a ".pt" (Process Tree) file, which speeds up subsequent invokations.
 Use the .pt file instead of the EVTX file, and the tool will handle